jupyter-server/gateway_provisioners/docs/source/contributors/system-architecture.md

   is responsible for the discovery and management of kernels hosted as Hadoop YARN applications within a managed cluster.
 - [`KubernetesProvisioner`](https://github.com/jupyter-server/gateway_provisioners/blob/d400f6f48de61823c596e4f774a42b01b17e6887/gateway_provisioners/k8s.py#L56) -
   is responsible for the discovery and management of kernels hosted within a Kubernetes cluster.
+- `SparkOperatorProvisioner` -
+  is responsible for the discovery and management of kernels hosted within a Kubernetes cluster that are provisioned via the Custom Resource Definition (CRD) `SparkApplication`.
 - [`DockerSwarmProvisioner`](https://github.com/jupyter-server/gateway_provisioners/blob/d400f6f48de61823c596e4f774a42b01b17e6887/gateway_provisioners/docker_swarm.py#L33) -
   is responsible for the discovery and management of kernels hosted within a Docker Swarm cluster.
 - [`DockerProvisioner`](https://github.com/jupyter-server/gateway_provisioners/blob/d400f6f48de61823c596e4f774a42b01b17e6887/gateway_provisioners/docker_swarm.py#L159) -